-Of the internal audit reports issued in 2022/23, there are four areas where a positive (either a substantial, reasonable or reasonable progress) assurance opinion was issued (Key Financial Controls, Incident Management, Performance Management and Payroll), and one report for which partial assurance was issued (Workforce Planning & Rostering).
+Of the internal audit reports issued in 2023/24, there are four areas where a positive (either a substantial, reasonable or reasonable progress) assurance opinion was issued (Environmental, Social & Governance (ESG), Patient Monies, Complaints Management, Implementation of the New Clinical Model) and none on which partial assurance was issued.
 There were no reports issued in the year on an "advisory review" basis.

-During 2022/23, there were no significant control weaknesses or issues that have arisen and only three management recommendations identified by internal audit reviews as high priority which will be addressed.
-These were -
+During 2023/24, there were no significant control weaknesses or issues that have arisen and no management recommendations identified by internal audit reviews as high priority.